19 Best Beaches in Southern California

 The Inn at Playa del Rey isn't cheap, but it is newly constructed and has beautifully designed rooms and suites.
 This luxury boutique hotel sits right on the border of the protected Ballona Creek wetlands area, with views all the way to the water.
 The beach is a short bike ride or walk away.

-This cool little beach city is the first beach in Orange County, just over the Los Angeles County line from Long Beach.
+This cool little stretch of sand is the first beach in Orange County, just over the Los Angeles County line from Long Beach.
 Seal Beach has one main wide, flat beach, with plenty of lifeguard stations, as well as places to change and restrooms.
-The beach is fronted by a concrete boardwalk, which is lined with houses and apartments.
+A concrete boardwalk fronts the beach, lined with houses and apartments.

-There is a very long wooden pier (in California, only Oceanside's pier is longer), which is great for fishing or just walking.
+There is a very long wooden pier at Seal Beach, which is great for fishing or just walking.
 The pier area is surrounded by a park and parking lots.